-How effective is early medication abortion? — Early medication abortion is very effective in ending pregnancies that are up to 49 days (less than 7 weeks).
-It is nearly as effective in ending pregnancies up to 56 or 63 days (8 or 9 weeks).
+How effective is early medication abortion? — Early medication abortion is very effective in ending pregnancies up to 70 days (10 weeks).

-If early medication abortion is not effective in ending your pregnancy, you will need to have an aspiration abortion to remove the pregnancy.
-Continuing a pregnancy after taking mifepristone or misoprostol is not safe due to the risk of birth defects from the medications.
+If early medication abortion does not work in ending your pregnancy, you will need to have an aspiration abortion to remove it.
+Continuing a pregnancy after taking medications for an abortion is not safe due to the risk of birth defects from the misoprostol.
 For signs that your abortion was not effective, (see 'When to seek help after abortion' below).

-In most cases, you can choose to have a surgical abortion while you are awake, using only local anesthesia, or while you are sedated.
-Some providers also offer other medicines to reduce pain and anxiety, including medicines you take by mouth.
-If you are more than 14 weeks pregnant, you will probably require sedation.
+In most cases, you can choose to have an aspiration abortion while you are awake, using only local anesthesia, or while you are sedated.
+Some providers also offer other medicines to reduce pain and anxiety, including medicines you can take by mouth.
+If you are more than 14 weeks pregnant, you will probably need to have sedation.
 To determine how far along your pregnancy is, use this calculator (calculator 1).
-(See "Termination of pregnancy: Second trimester".)
+(See "Overview of second-trimester pregnancy termination".)

-A health care provider gives local anesthesia by injecting your cervix with anesthetic medication.
+A healthcare provider gives local anesthesia by injecting medication into your cervix (the opening to your uterus).
 This usually causes some mild pain that passes quickly.
 You will not require an intravenous (IV) line if you have only local anesthesia.

-If you have sedation, you will have an IV line placed in a vein, and medication will be given to make you feel sleepy.
+If you do decide to have sedation, you will have an IV line placed in a vein, and medication will be given to make you relax or feel sleepy.
 Many people do not remember much about the procedure after the sedative medication is given.
 You will also be given local anesthesia, after the sedative.
-General anesthesia (where you are completely unconscious) is not recommended for abortion in most cases.
+General anesthesia (that makes you completely unconscious) is not recommended for abortion in most cases.

-The procedure usually takes between 5 and 20 minutes, and is usually shortest in early pregnancy.
+The abortion procedure usually takes between 5 and 20 minutes, and is usually shortest when the pregnancy is early.
 You will be monitored in a recovery area for about an hour after the procedure (longer if you are given a sedative).

-Expected side effects — Vaginal bleeding, abdominal pain, and cramping are expected side effects after a surgical abortion.
+Expected side effects — Vaginal bleeding, abdominal pain, and cramping are expected side effects after an aspiration abortion.

-Abdominal pain and cramping — Most women have some abdominal pain and cramping after a surgical abortion.
+Abdominal pain and cramping — Most women have some abdominal pain and cramping after an aspiration abortion.
 You can take 600 to 800 mg ibuprofen (Advil, Motrin) every 6 to 8 hours for pain, if needed.
 Some doctors give a prescription for a stronger pain medication that you can take if needed.

 The pain usually lasts several hours.
-If you have severe pain that does not get better with these treatments or if your pain continues for more than a few days after the procedure, call your doctor or nurse.
+If you have severe pain that does not get better with these treatments or if your pain continues for more than a few days after the procedure, call the clinic where you had the abortion, or your doctor or nurse.

-Vaginal bleeding — It is normal to have some vaginal bleeding after a surgical abortion.
-Usually the bleeding is less than what you have with a normal menstrual period.
-The bleeding usually lasts a few days to two weeks, and should become lighter after the first few days.
-You may pass also pieces of tissue or blood clots.
+Vaginal bleeding — It is normal to have some vaginal bleeding after an aspiration abortion.
+Usually the bleeding is less than with a menstrual period.
+The bleeding usually lasts a few days to two weeks, and should become light after the first few days.
+You may also pass some tissue or blood clots.

-If you are bleeding so heavily that you soak through one menstrual pad per hour for two hours in a row and you are still bleeding, you should call your healthcare provider or clinic immediately.
+If you are bleeding so heavily that you soak through a menstrual pad in an hour for two or more hours in a row and you are still bleeding, you should call the clinic where you had the abortion or your healthcare provider.

 WHEN TO SEEK HELP AFTER ABORTION